• Skip to primary navigation

 Mongolian chicken pairs well with:

-• Protein Dishes: Beef Vegetable Stir-Fry, Bang Bang Shrimp, Egg Foo Young, Soy Garlic Tofu, and more!
+• Protein Dishes: Beef Onion Stir-Fry, Bang Bang Shrimp, Egg Foo Young, or Soy Garlic Tofu.

 FAQ

-Mongolian chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
-To reheat, microwave or reheat on the stovetop until hot throughout.
+Mongolian chicken can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 Can I add vegetables?